Affiliate Commission Rates: How to Determine Yours in 2021

 Affiliates promote products and demonstrate their advantages in order to persuade the audience to purchase these products.
 Once a sale’s been made, the affiliates receive some percentage of the revenue from it.
-Usually, affiliates have a very specific audience so they promote the products this audience is interested in.
+Usually, affiliates have a very specific audience, so they promote the products their audience is interested in.
 Therefore, brands can market their products to the audience that is most likely to make a purchase.

-To calculate the commission rate of your affiliate program, you should know how affiliates get paid.
+To calculate the commission rate for your affiliate program, you should know how affiliates get paid.